 FAQs - Federal Agencies (Language)

-Answer: Federal agencies distribute a Request for Quote (RFQ) to a minimum of three (3) Schedule contractors.
-For more information on schedules, please see GSA Schedules.
+Answer: Federal agencies distribute an RFQ to enough Schedule contractors to receive a minimum of (3) three quotes.
+For more information on Schedules, please see GSA Schedules.

 2. What about FAR Section 803?